United States : Safety by City

 OVERALL RISK : LOW

 San Francisco is overall very safe to travel to.
-Even though it's sometimes dangerous, and the amount of homeless people and junkies on the streets may make you feel uneasy, the criminal activities that occur only apply to dangerous parts of the city, which are rarely frequented by tourists.
+Even though it's sometimes dangerous, and the number of homeless people and junkies on the streets may make you feel uneasy, the criminal activities that occur only apply to dangerous parts of the city, which are rarely frequented by tourists.

 TRANSPORT & TAXIS RISK : LOW